 My First Class?

 Our new address is 260 Western Ave.
 Please arrive at least 15 minutes prior to the class time.
 Please bring a yoga mat, a large towel to practice with, another for the shower after class if you like, and some water to drink.
-We rent mats and towels, we sell water, coconut water, some clothing and accessories.
+We rent mats and towels, we sell water, coconut water, and some accessories.
 The Hot 26 is a beginner’s class in that the postures are safe and accessible.
 We expect most people can do most of them, most of the time, unless you have some kind of injury, condition or disability that would require modifying the postures.
 However, this is not an easy class.
 Expect a vigorous workout.
 Expect to sweat, more than you may have ever sweat before.
 This is, of course, because it is hot, jungle hot!
 You may feel a bit light headed to begin with, this is a normal part of acclimating to the environment and it will pass.
 Take breaks whenever you need to.
 Your practice is a way for you to take care of yourself, so please do that.
 Respect your limitations but then be willing to test them.
 Hatha yoga is about balance in the broad context.
 One of the most difficult, and so rewarding, aspects of this balance is that between accepting that which we cannot, or are not ready to change, and having the courage to change the things that we can.
 Yoga is a big mirror to your life, be willing to learn, and enjoy the ride.
 We welcome you.

 How Does Therapeutic Hatha Yoga Work?